-The following documents comprise the Sybase Adaptive Server Enterprise documentation:
+The Sybase Adaptive Server Enterprise documentation set consists of the following:

-• The release bulletin for your platform - contains last-minute information that was too late to be included in the books.
+The release bulletin for your platform - contains last-minute information that was too late to be included in the books.
 A more recent version of the release bulletin may be available on the World Wide Web.
-To check for critical product or document information that was added after the release of the product CD, use the Sybase Technical Library.
+To check for critical product or document information that was added after the release of the product CD, use the Sybase Product Manuals Web site.